 I snapped a total of photos of The Bean (there were too many people to get a decent shot) and then I ran back to the park entrance and waited for my chariot to arrive but it was stuck in traffic and the tangle of one-way streets.
-If we had to do it all over again, we’d have walked from the Route 66 start sign to the park, taken photos of Cloud Gate and the got the car and taken pictures of the car with the Route 66 start sign.
+If we had to do it all over again, we would have walked from the Route 66 start sign to the park, taken photos of Cloud Gate, walked back to the car and then driven the car to the Route 66 start sign and taken photos.

 By the time my chariot arrived at Millennium Park, I was a literal hot mess.
 My shirt was more wet than dry.
 My socks were soaked as though I just ran a marathon and my hair had that “just out of the shower” look.
 The humidity reminded me of the humidity in Bangkok and I wanted to shed a tear in discomfort but there was no liquid left in my body.

 From Chicago, we drove to Bolingbrook and stayed there for the night.
 We checked into the hotel and went to a bar for beers, a bite to eat and to plan the stops for the following day.